ruhulaminparvez/Call-Ambulance/README.md

 •	*“Usually a microbus is converted to an ambulance and is registered under the microbus category, not as an ambulance,” said Newaz, an assistant professor at Accident Research Institute of Buet.*

-•	*In The Daily Star Dr Raghib pointed out that if we can create a network of ambulances to deliver EMS, we can help many people despite the limitations.
-This could be mobile app based networks that would trigger an ambulance from the nearest source whenever there is a need.*
+•	*In The Daily Star Dr. Raghib pointed out that if we can create a network of ambulances to deliver EMS, we can help many people despite the limitations.
+This could be mobile app-based networks that would trigger an ambulance from the nearest source whenever there is a need.*

 ### TECHNOLOGIES 🛠🚀